 Nightly Rate Too High?
 You’re Looking at the Wrong Problem

 Sometimes the real issue is not the listing at all.
-The nightly rate too high problem starts when the property needs a price the local market will not reliably support.
+It starts when the property needs a nightly rate the local market will not reliably support.

 That is where owners lose time.
-They keep adjusting photos, rewriting headlines, improving amenities, and tightening operations, but the real pressure never moves.
-The asset still depends on a number the market resists, which means the problem is structural before it is tactical.
+They keep adjusting photos, rewriting headlines, improving amenities, and tightening operations, but the pressure never really moves.
+The property still depends on a number the market resists.

 “Grab a calculator—take your total monthly overhead and divide it by about 28–30 days.
 If that number is higher than your market’s average nightly rate, nothing else you do will fix it.”